esl/MongooseIM/doc/developers-guide/xep_tool.md

 `./tools/xep_tool/xep_tool.escript markdown apps/ejabberd/ebin list.md`

-The Markdown with unique XEP names and URLs is saved to file `list.md` You can copy-paste the content of this file to your main README file.
+The Markdown list with unique XEP names and URLs is saved to file `list.md` You can copy-paste the content of this file to your main README file.

-### Example look of generated file
+### Generated file example

 |||||
 | ------------- | ------------- | ------------- |------------- |